-The subproject of PAESE at the Städtisches Museum Braunschweig focuses on the investigation of the acquisition circumstances of the collection of Kurt Strümpell (1876-1947) under the conditions of German colonial rule in Cameroon.
-Between 1901 and 1908 Strümpell gave 700 objects to the museum of his hometown for its ethnographic collection.
-This included objects from the West, Southwest and Northwest Region as well as Adamawa, the North and Far North Region of Cameroon, and parts of today’s Nigeria.
-From 1900 to 1912, Strümpell acted as an officer in the German colony of Cameroon.
-At first, he was assigned to different military stations in the so-called Grasslands.
-From 1906 to 1910, he served as resident of Adamawa.
-The aim of the project is to examine how and under what circumstances Strümpell appropriated the objects, what acquisition methods existed and how they related to the German colonial rule.
-In this regard, contexts of violence as well as the diversity and complexity of object acquisitions in the colonial context will be considered.
+In the PAESE sub-project at the Städtisches Museum Braunschweig, the acquisition circumstances of the collection of Kurt Strümpell (1872-1947) under the conditions of German colonial rule in Cameroon are being researched.
+Between 1901 and 1908, Strümpell gave the museum in his hometown about 700 objects for the ethnographic collection.
+These include objects from West, Southwest and Northwest Cameroon as well as today's Adamaoua, North and Extreme North Cameroon and parts of Nigeria.
+Due to its acquisition in a colonial context, the Strümpell collection can be classified as historically sensitive: Strümpell was an officer of the "German Schutztruppe" in the former German colony of Cameroon from 1900 to 1912 and was involved in numerous violent military interventions against the local population to consolidate German rule.
+Initially, he was stationed at various stations in the so-called grasslands.
+From 1906, he acted as resident of the then administrative district of Adamaua.
+The study will examine how Strümpell acquired the objects, what acquisition modalities existed and how these were related to German colonial rule.
+Contexts of violence, as well as the diversity of forms of acquisition and the complexity of interactions in the colonial context will be taken into account.